This post was most recently updated on January 6th, 2022.

 - DO go see a vet

-Most paw licking and chewing is a normal behavior for dogs.
-It is just as much a part of their self care routine as is washing our face as humans.
+If your dog is frequently licking paws, it is typically normal behavior for dogs.
+It is just as much a part of their self-care routine as is washing our face as humans.
 It is therapeutic and stress-relieving, so let your dog enjoy their cleaning time.

 If you notice your dog starts licking their paws in a different way and focuses on a particular spot, it may be time to schedule a vet appointment.
 With a Spot Pet Insurance plan, you can get your dog coverage for accidents and illnesses, so be sure to get your free quote today and get help keeping your pup in tip-top health!